Learning Lattice Quantum Field Theories with Equivariant Continuous Flows: Continuous Normalizing Flow

 The time basis functions $K:[0,T]\to \R^D$ are chosen to be the first $D$ terms of a Fourier expansion on the interval $[0, T]$.
 This is chosen to allow for simple time-dependent dynamics.

 The learnable weight tensor $W$ is initialized to $0$, so that the initial flow is the identity map.
 Linear constraints on the tensor imposed by equivariance with respect to spatial symmetries reduces the number of independent entries of the weight tensor.
-The spatial symmetry group of the periodic lattice $(\mathbb{Z}/L\mathbb{Z})^{\times 2}$ is $G=C_L^2 \rtimes D_4$, the semi-direct product of two cyclic groups $C_L$ acting as translations, and the Dihedral group $D_4$ generated by 90-degree planar rotations and the mirror reflection. $G$-equivariance dictates that $W_{xydf}$ for a given $d$ and $f$ only depends on the orbit of the pair $(x,y)$.
+The spatial symmetry group of the periodic lattice $(\mathbb{Z}/L\mathbb{Z})^{\times 2}$ is

+the semi-direct product of two cyclic groups $C_L$ acting as translations, and the Dihedral group $D_4$ generated by 90-degree planar rotations and the mirror reflection. $G$-equivariance dictates that $W_{xydf}$ for a given $d$ and $f$ only depends on the orbit of the pair $(x,y)$.
 Specifically, for any element $g$ of the symmetry group $G$ acting on a pair of lattice points as $(x,y)\mapsto (gx,gy)$, we have $W_{gx,gy,df}=W_{xydf}$ for all values of $x$, $y$, $d$, and $f$.
 Explicitly, since we can use $C_L^2$-equivalences to move $x$ to the (arbitrarily chosen) origin given any pair $(x,y)$, and for most of these pairs there are eight $y'$ satisfying $(x,y)\sim(x,y')$ under $D_4$ equivalance, the number of free parameters per $d$ and $f$ grows like $L^2/8 + O(L)$ as opposed to $L^4$ without symmetry constraints.

-Finally, we observe that the following factorization of the matrix leads to better training results \beq W_{xydf}=\sum_{d'f'}\tilde{W}_{xyd'f'}W^K_{d'd}W^H_{f'f} \eeq with matrices $W^K \in \R^{D' \times D}, W^H \in \R^{F' \times F}$.
+Finally, we observe that the following factorization of the matrix leads to better training results: \beq W_{xydf}=\sum_{d'f'}\tilde{W}_{xyd'f'}W^K_{d'd}W^H_{f'f} \,, \eeq with matrices $W^K \in \R^{D' \times D}$ and $W^H \in \R^{F' \times F}$.
 The bond dimensions $D'$ and $F'$ are hyperparameters of the model.